University of Manchester Students' Union: History

 A students' union and refectory building existed at Owens College on the site afterwards used for the Christie Library (1898).
 A larger union and refectory building was built in 1909 on Burlington Street.
 Both these buildings were adjoined by a gymnasium.
 The union and refectory building was enlarged in 1936 but the union moved to the new union building built at 242–256 Oxford Road by J. S. Beaumont from 1953 to 1956.
 In 1960-65 the same architect was responsible for a new refectory and staff house on the Burlington Street site (a building which included the Moberly Tower hall of residence).

 More recently, the Students' Union has experienced a number of controversies around the treatment of students employed as staff members in the union's bars, cafes and admin offices.
 In 2021, UMSU was accused by student staff of trying to coerce them into agreeing to 'poverty wages' as part of the government's furlough scheme; the union also allegedly failed to communicate with student staff about wages, workplace safety and hours during lockdown.
 The union only appeared to reverse its decision following criticism in both student and local media.

+In a 2026 referendum, the members of the Students' Union voted to disaffiliate from the National Union of Students (NUS).
+A major part of the campaign to disaffiliate was the NUS's "lack of public engagement with the Palestinian cause".